Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Problem Formulation

 \subsection{Heterogeneous Information Fusion Model}

-Denote the set of views in the system as $V$, and the set of information required by view $v \in V$ is denoted by:
+The set of physical elements in vehicular networks such as vehicles, pedestrians and roadside infrastructures is denoted by $O$.
+For each element $o \in O$, the edge node can construct a logical mapping $o^{\prime}$ based on the corresponding sensed information, and the set of information is denoted $D_o$.
+A view $v$ may contain multiple elements of the logical mapping based on specific ITS requirement, which is defined as follows. \begin{Definition}[\textit{View $v$}] View $v$ is a set of logical mapping of physical elements constructed at the edge node, which is constructed by fusing the sensed information of vehicles based on particular ITS application requirement and represented by

-where $y_{d, v}$ is a binary, which indicates whether information $d$ is required by view $v$.
-The number of required information in view $v$ is denoted by $|D_{v}|$.
-Each view may require multiple pieces of information, i.e., $|D_{v}| = \sum_{\forall d \in D}y_{d, v} \geq 1, \forall v \in V$.
-The set of views required by edge node $e$ at time $t$ is denoted by $V_e^t$.
-The set of information received by edge node $e$ and required by view $v$ is represented by:
+where $y_{o, v} \in \{0, 1\}$ indicates whether the logical mapping of the physical element $o$ is included in view $v$. \end{Definition} The set of information required by view $v$ is denoted by $D_{v}$, which is the mapping of physical traffic elements required by particular ITS application, and it is represented by

-and $| D_{v, e} |$ is the number of information that received by edge node $e$ and required by view $v$, which is computed by:
+The number of required elements in view $v$ is denoted by $|D_{v}|$.
+Denote the set of views in the system as $V$, and denote the set of views required by edge node $e$ at time $t$ by $V_e^t \subseteq V$.
+Thus, the set of information received by edge node $e$ and required by view $v$ is represented by

+and $| D_{v, e} |$ is the number of information that received by edge node $e$ and required by view $v$.
 Then, we define the three characteristics of heterogeneous information fusion, including the timeliness, completeness, and consistency of the view as follows.

 First, the heterogeneous information is time-varying, and information freshness is essential for modeling the quality of views.
-At first, we define the timeliness of information $d$ in vehicle $s$ as follows: \begin{Definition}[\textit{Timeliness of information $d$}] The timeliness $\xi_{d,s} \in (0, +\infty)$ of information $d$ in vehicle $s$ is defined as the sum of the intel-arrival time, queuing time, and transmission time of the information $d$.
+Thus, we define the timeliness of information $d$ in vehicle $s$ as follows. \begin{Definition}[\textit{Timeliness of information $d$}] The timeliness $\xi_{d,s} \in (0, +\infty)$ of information $d$ in vehicle $s$ is defined as the sum of the intel-arrival time, queuing time, and transmission time of the information $d$.